UniICL: Systematizing Unified Multimodal In-context Learning through a Capability-Oriented Taxonomy: Related Work

 \subsection{Unified Multimodal Foundation Models}

 Unified multimodal models integrate understanding and generation within a single autoregressive backbone.
 Systems such as GILL~\cite{koh2023generating}, DreamLLM~\cite{dong2023dreamllm}, Chameleon~\cite{team2024chameleon}, and the Emu series~\cite{sun2023emu,sun2024generative,wang2024emu3} achieve interleaved multimodal input and output by aligning visual tokens with discrete text vocabularies.
 Recent models, including BAGEL~\cite{deng2025emerging}, UniWorld-V1~\cite{lin2025uniworld}, Nexus-Gen-V2~\cite{zhang2025nexus}, and Ovis-U1~\cite{wang2025ovis}, advance these capabilities while retaining similar architectural foundations.
 The paradigm of unified multimodal in-context learning aims to achieve broad generalization across diverse tasks using a single model.
 Unifying these processes introduces specific challenges compared to fragmented approaches.
 Models face inherent optimization tensions, such as modality competition and the alignment tax caused by heterogeneous token spaces, frequently resulting in unstable few-shot in-context learning behaviors.
-To mitigate these issues and improve both the efficiency and stability of in-context learning, we introduce the CAPM module.
+We address these issues primarily through a cognitively structured data-construction pipeline that supplies well-assembled demonstrations, and complement it with a lightweight modulation module (CAPM) that further stabilizes few-shot adaptation.